Greatest Movie Series

 Back on the Nebuchadnezzar, Morpheus told Neo that he was confused about what had happened: "Once the One reaches the Source, the war should be over."
 Neo predicted that the war would be over, but in 24 hours, and he claimed that Morpheus' prophecy of the One was a lie: "The One was never meant to end anything.
 It was all another system of control."
 Alarms sounded as menacing Sentinels continued to threaten the hull of the Nebuchadnezzar.
 Neo sensed there was an incoming "bomb" and that they had to immediately evacuate the ship to save themselves.
 They escaped just before their craft exploded in flames, as Morpheus noted its demise: "I have dreamed a dream, but now that dream has gone from me."
 The group was about to be attacked, when Neo sensed that something was different: "I can feel them."
 He raised his hand and used a newfound, unknown ability to shut down and destroy the striking Sentinels (with an EMP-like shockwave), and then he collapsed to the ground.
 The Hammer craft arrived and saved them, and a comatose Neo was placed on a medical table in the ship's infirmary, with Trinity by his side.
 In the ship's mess hall, the crew discussed the fate of Zion.
 Supposedly, "someone screwed it up" - an EMP was triggered before Commander Lock's pre-emptive, counter-attacking resistance ships could get into position, and five ships instantly went down.
 Ultimately, all were destroyed when the machines broke through: "It wasn't a battle.
 It was a slaughter."

-The film ended with a cliffhanger: unconscious Neo was lying across, in a mirror image (seen from top view) from the "only one" who had survived the massacre at Zion - a suspected traitor?: Bane/Agent Smith.
+The film ended with a cliffhanger: unconscious Neo was lying, in a mirror image (seen from top view), across from the "only one" who had survived the massacre at Zion - Bane/Agent Smith.
+Was he a suspected traitor?

 Film Notables (Awards, Facts, etc.)